hanshen95/hanshen95.github.io/_pages/about.md

 ## Research

-My research spans the areas of optimization and machine learning, covering the following topics:
+My research spans the areas of optimization algorithms and machine learning, covering the following topics:

-* <b> Bilevel optimization </b> Bilevel learning is a general learning framework covering a wide range of topics--adversarial learning, hyper-parameter optimization, meta learning, etc. Our research focuses on the the theory foundation and algorithm design for bilevel training.
+* <b> Bilevel learning algorithms </b> Bilevel learning is a general learning framework covering a wide range of topics--adversarial learning, hyper-parameter optimization, meta learning, etc. Our research focuses on the the theory foundation and algorithm design for bilevel training.
 We aim to advance and improve over the current single-level training paradigm with bilevel training framework.

 * <b> Reinforcement learning </b> Solving reinforcement learning problems with both online or offline policy optimization algorithms, along with recent focus on AI alginment with reinforcement learning from human feedback.

+I have developed theories and implemented new algorithms in the area of bilevel/multi-objective learning and reinforcement learning over the years, thus gaining a mixure of theoretical and empirical skills.
-Designing efficient and principled algorithms have been my pursuit throughout my research years.
-At the present stage, I am exploring enhancing language model alignment with bilevel training framework.
+At the present stage, I am exploring enhancing language model alignment with reinforcement learning.

 <!--Recently, I focus more on-->